 Let’s not sugarcoat it — temper tantrums are the worst!
 Do I love my kids?
+Yes.
 Am I a doting mother?
+Yes.
 Do I strive to be a shoulder to cry on (and a sleeve for wiping snot?).
 Yes!
 Do I also want to run and hide the second one of them starts having a meltdown?
 You bet!
-It’s even worse when you’re out in public!
+And it’s even worse now that we’re all stuck at home!

 Underneath the stress and frustration of it all, most of us just want to know what’s wrong and how to fix it.
 Many times, though, it’s something that’s beyond our control.
-In those moments, when you’re feeling entirely helpless, these tips might help your kids (and you!).
+In those moments, when the kids are mid-tantrum and you’re feeling entirely helpless, these tips might help you and your kids get through it.

 Use Your Words

 The one great thing about being stuck at in the house?
 They can, for once, throw a temper tantrum in the privacy of your own home.
 Why are the worst tantrums always in public?
 Is it because kids want witnesses?
 I don’t get it!

 But if you find yourself helplessly watching as your child spirals down into the depths of a tantrum, you might be tempted to cover your ears and block them out, but it’s probably better to do the exact opposite.
 (No, I’m not crazy—okay, maybe a little, but hear me out!)

 One thing that helps with my littles is to get down to their level, look them straight in those teary eyes and let them know that I’m listening (even if they’re wailing and you can’t understand a thing!).
 When your child is worked up, encourage them to “use their words” to describe how they are feeling.